RomaOkorosso/singly-linked-list/README.md

 # singly-linked-list
-# USE 17 or early standart
+# USE 17 or newer standart
 My own version of a singly linked list